dhidas/NSLS2ClusterTutorial/README.md

 A jupyterhub exists and is accessible from outside as well as inside BNL: https://jupyter.nsls2.bnl.gov

-Once logged in, select the "Scientific Python (accelerator)" which will give the environment equivalent to "module load accelerator".
-12 hours idle will end your session.
+Once logged in, select the "Accelerator Physics" which will give the environment equivalent to "module load accelerator".
+After 12 hours idle your session may be terminated.

 You can open a terminal in jupyter, but you cannot submit slurm jobs from it.
 You can however ```ssh -t ssh.nsls2 ssh pluto``` from it and then submit jobs from the submit node.